webqit/oohtml/README.md

 </details>

-Here, we get a modular naming convention using the `namespace` attribute.
-This attribute let's us create a naming context for identifiers in a given subtree:
+Here, we get a modular naming convention that let's us create a naming context for identifiers in a given subtree - by means of a new `namespace` attribute:

 ```html
 <form>